 - Scripted so I knew EXACTLY what to say.

-As of 2021 they have revamped it so the lessons are shorter and there are less loose pieces to deal with which was a major complaint by many including myself.
+As of summer 2021 they have revamped it so the lessons are shorter and there are less loose pieces to deal with which was a major complaint by many including myself.

 Math Lessons For A Living Education